JSeam2/Tora-Zilliqa/README.md

     * When the new machine run the master TEE for the first time, master_tee_address will be generated and print on the console

 * Tora contract deployment
-  * Modify contracts/Tora.scilla，set the according master_tee_address
+  * Modify contracts/ToraGeneral.scilla and contracts/Toraswap.scilla，set the according master_tee_address
   `let master_tee_address = 0x...`
-  * Deploy the Tora contract, the example code is in tests/deploy_contract_test.py
+  * Deploy the Tora contracts, the example code is in tests/deploy_contract_test.py
-  * Publish the Tora contract address
+  * Publish the Tora contract addresses

 ## For Oracle Node